wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-dotnet-backend-xamarin-ios-get-started.md

 Completing this tutorial is a prerequisite for all other Mobile Services tutorials for Xamarin iOS apps.

 >[AZURE.NOTE]To complete this tutorial, you need an Azure account.
 If you don't have an account, you can sign up for an Azure trial and get up to 10 free mobile services that you can keep using even after your trial ends.
-For details, see <a <!-- deleted by customization href="/pricing/1rmb-trial/?WT.mc_id=A0E0E5C02&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdocumentation%2Farticles%2Fmobile-services-dotnet-backend-xamarin-ios-get-started" target="_blank">Azure --><!-- keep by customization: begin --> href="/pricing/1rmb-trial/">Azure <!-- keep by customization: end --> Trial</a>.<br />This tutorial requires <a href="https://www.visualstudio.com/downloads/download-visual-studio-vs" target="_blank">Visual Studio Professional 2013</a>.
+For details, see <a href="/pricing/1rmb-trial/?WT.mc_id=A0E0E5C02&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdocumentation%2Farticles%2Fmobile-services-dotnet-backend-xamarin-ios-get-started" target="_blank">Azure Trial</a>.<br />This tutorial requires <a href="https://www.visualstudio.com/downloads/download-visual-studio-vs" target="_blank">Visual Studio Professional 2013</a>.
 A trial version is available.

 ## Create a new mobile service